FAMOUS WOMEN OF THE MIDDLE AGES

 Trota of Salerno c.
 1100 Trota of Salerno was a famous doctor.
 (Salerno in Italy was famous for its medical school.
 Women were allowed to study there).

-Teresa of Portugal 1181-1250 A devout woman who founded a monastery
+Teresa of Portugal 1181-1250 She was a devout woman who founded a monastery

 Clare of Assisi 1194-1253 A follower of Francis of Assisi Clare founded the order known as the poor Clares